 A favorite activity for San Diego visitors is a day trip across the border to Mexico.
 Popular destinations include Tijuana, Rosarito Beach, Ensenada, and the Baja California wine country.

 If you are planning to take a day trip to Tijuana you can do a guided tour or head there on your own.
-The best recommendation is to drive to the border, park at the lots on the USA side and walk across instead of driving your own car.
-On the Mexico side you can grab a cheap taxi to take you into town.
+The best recommendation is to take the San Diego Trolley or drive to the border, park at the lots on the USA side and walk across instead of driving your own car into Mexico.
+On the Mexico side you can grab a cheap taxi or Uber to take you into town.

 Oh and just a side note, for some reason many gringos say Ti-a-juana.
 Notice that there is no “A”.
 It is pronounced Ti-hwana. 🙂 Tia Juana would be Aunt Jane.

 If you’d like to explore further south you might want your own car, or join a group tour like this one to Ensenada.
 Remember you will need Mexican car insurance (buy it online ahead of time) if you plan to take your vehicle across the border and some rental car companies forbid it.
 Also be prepared for a sometimes very long wait at the border, especially crossing back into the USA.

 Would you like to visit Valle de Guadalupe and taste the wines from the region?
 You can visit on your own or do a wine tour.
 Two of the best tour companies are Valley Girl Wine Tours and Baja Winery Tours.
 And there is another option as well.
 You can book an UBERValle to take you from Tijuana or Ensenada on a day excursion to Valle de Guadalupe for your own wine tour itinerary.

 Places to Eat & Drink in San Diego